-A Homeland Security Center of Excellence
+A Department of Homeland Security (DHS) Center of Excellence

 The Homeland Security Centers of Excellence bring together leading experts and researchers to conduct multidisciplinary research and education for homeland security solutions.